Short video introduction

 Module 1: Financial services market

 - Legislative provisions,

 Module 4: Loan financing

 - Recovery and restructuring.

-Module 5: Capital markets
+Module 5: Capital markets and corporate governance

 - Bond markets,